Sets a prefix for all event fields added by the transform.

 <oneOf>

-When set to single, metric tag values will be exposed as single strings, the
+When set to single, metric tag values are exposed as single strings, the

-When set to full, all metric tags will be exposed as arrays of either string or null
+When set to full, all metric tags are exposed as arrays of either string or null

 values.